Azure-Samples/azure-search-openai-demo/samples/document-security/README.md

 ---
 name: ChatGPT + Enterprise data + document security
-description: This guide demonstrates how to add an optional login and document level access control system to the sample.
+description: This guide demonstrates how to add an optional login and document level access control system to a RAG chat app.
 This system can be used to restrict access to indexed data to specific users.
 languages:
 - python
 - typescript